isaacfungg/obsidian/coding/AWS/Complete Study/Need to review.md

 `Amazon SES`
 * Answer
 	* A cloud-based email sending service designed to help digital marketers and application developers send marketing, notification, and transactional emails.
 It's a cost-effective, flexible, and scalable way to send emails.
+`Amazon SNS`
+* Answer
+	* A fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.x
 `AWS Direct Connect`
 * Answer
 	* A cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS.
 This can reduce network costs, increase bandwidth throughput, and provide a more consistent network experience than internet-based connections.